 Anyone living in England, over the age of 16 and not in full time education.
 Apprenticeships are not just for school and college leavers.
 Employed adults are also able to undertake an apprenticeship programme with the support of their employer to upskill or broaden their competence.

 Apprenticeships are available from level 2 (intermediate) to degree level (level 6/7).

 Some apprenticeships will require you to start at Level 2, regardless of your previous qualifications; these tend to be skilled trades where you need to learn the basic skills before you can progress.
-Other Apprenticeships will allow you to go straight in at a higher level, providing you have appropriate qualifications and are in a job role that supports achievement of the competence qualifications.
+Other apprenticeships will allow you to go straight in at a higher level, providing you have appropriate qualifications and are in a job role that supports achievement of the competence qualifications.
 Our apprenticeship course sheets explain the entry criteria for each apprenticeship.

 You don’t have to pay anything.
-Employers, with the exception of small employers (with less than 50 employees) training a 16-18 year old apprentice, are expected to contribute to the cost of the training.As an employee, you have the same employment rights and responsibilities as any other employee and you will not be treated any differently.
+Employers, with the exception of small employers (with less than 50 employees) training a 16-18 year old apprentice, are expected to contribute to the cost of the training.As an apprentice, you have the same employment rights and responsibilities as any other employee and you will not be treated any differently.
 You are entitled to holidays, fair working hours and breaks.
 The tasks you are asked to carry out may differ slightly because you are undergoing a training programme.

 When you start your apprenticeship you will be assigned a Training Consultant who will create a learning plan for you and review your progress throughout the apprenticeship.
 Your mentor is also there to deal with any concerns or issues you may have with either the apprenticeship programme or your employer.
-You will also have a Tutor if you are attending college, an Assessor for the work based learning element and access to the college's learner services department
+You will also have a Tutor if you are attending college, an Assessor for the work based learning element and access to the college's learner services department.